Federal ‘Drunk Walking’ Stats Are Flimsy — And Dangerous

 “I [was] concerned that NHTSA’s campaign is far more than just misleading and offensive,” Williams said.
 “Deducing conclusions that are not definitively based on facts about the 6,677 pedestrian fatality victims in 2018 is wrong, unethical and offensive to the family of persons killed.”

 In an email to Williams, agency spokesperson Kathryn Henry explained the stark difference between the databases’ numbers and the eye-popping social media stats were attributable to the fact that the latter were “based on…a combination of blood alcohol contents from known alcohol test results, and imputed BACs when they are not known.”
-Henry also clarified that the FARS data on drunk walking was “solely based the officer’s noted opinion and not alcohol nor drug test results” — meaning that as much as one third of the “drunk” walkers who were killed by drivers in 2018 never got tested at all.
+Henry also clarified that the FARS data on drunk walking was “solely based the officer’s noted opinion and not alcohol nor drug test results” — meaning that as much as a full third of the “drunk” walkers who were killed by drivers in 2018 never got tested at all.

-Yes, really: a full third of so-called “drunk” dead walkers reflected in our federal crash stats were never actually tested for blood alcohol content — but were simply assumed to be drunk by a police officer assigned to the case, often based on the testimony of a surviving driver.
+Yes, really: a third of so-called “drunk” dead walkers reflected in our federal crash stats were never actually tested for blood alcohol content — but were simply assumed to be drunk by a police officer assigned to the case, often based on the testimony of a surviving driver.
 And that driver, of course, has a strong incentive to say the person he or she just killed was drunk, or otherwise behaving in an erratic matter.

 Davis’s response also didn’t clarify whether the other two-thirds of the dead pedestrians were tested for blood alcohol content, either.
 (Streetsblog asked the agency to clarify the phrase, “imputed BACs when they are not known,” but Davis and her colleagues did not return our emails by the time this piece was published.
 Only about half of states legally require law enforcement to collect blood tests from pedestrians who die in traffic crashes.)